prentrodgers/Diamond_Music/README.md

 ## Notes concerning where csound writes it's output
 Csound creates some very large wave files.
 I recommend that you put them in <code> ~/Music/sflib </code>.
 That's where the two bash scripts in the repo expect them to be, and where the csound files ball3.csd and ball3c.csd put them.

+# Examples are available on http://ripnread.com, with the most recent one here: http://ripnread.com/listen/ball3-t12.mp3